mnubo/smartobjects-android-client/README.md

    4. Android Studio should detect an existing project, and ask you what do to about it.
 Select "Open existing project"

 ## Gradle properties ##
-The build.gradle files depends on properties that are different from user to user.
-These properties should be defined in your $HOME/.gradle/gradle.properties file.
+If you intent to build the SDK from the sources, the build.gradle files will require various properties that are used for publishing.
+To remove these requirements, get rid of the following line in the gradle.build file :

 ```
-NEXUS_USERNAME=YourSonatypeJiraUsername
-NEXUS_PASSWORD=YourSonatypeJiraPassword

-POM_DEVELOPER_ID=DEVELOPER_ID
-POM_DEVELOPER_NAME=YOUR_NAME
-POM_DEVELOPER_EMAIL=EMAIL

-//obtained with gpg --gen-key
-//to sign the artifact pushed to the Sonatype repository
-signing.keyId=KEYIDABC123
-signing.password=PrivateKeyPassword
-signing.secretKeyRingFile=/path/to/gpg/secring.gpg
+apply from: 'gradle/gradle-mvn-push.gradle'
 ```

 ## Geting started ##

 The library can be picked up from Github or MavenCentral.
-Add the jar to your project dependencies or add this Gradle dependency to your build file :
+Add the aar to your project dependencies or add this Gradle dependency to your build file :

 ```
     // Using gradle and maven dependency resolution
-    compile('com.mnubo:sdk:1.0.0@aar') {
+    compile('com.mnubo:android-sdk:1.0.0@aar') {
         transitive = true
     }
-    // If you drop it in the /libs folder
-    compile fileTree(dir: 'libs', include: ['*.aar'])
 ```

 You also need to exclude the following files from the packaging to avoid duplicate exception during